-After a year long study, the New Jersey Division on Civil Rights published a report “Preventing and Eliminating Sexual Harassment in New Jersey,” which focused on sexual harassment.
-The report noted that while sexual harassment affects people of all races, religions, genders, and sexual orientations, because sexual harassment is often rooted in power imbalances, marginalized communities are often the most vulnerable.
+After a year-long study, the New Jersey Division on Civil Rights published a report, “Preventing and Eliminating Sexual Harassment in New Jersey,” which focused on sexual harassment.
+The report noted that while sexual harassment affects people of all races, religions, genders, and sexual orientations because sexual harassment is often rooted in power imbalances, marginalized communities are often the most vulnerable.
 These groups include women of color, immigrants, domestic workers, and the LGBTQ+.

 The report also outlined best practices for employers, including recommendations that organizations adopt comprehensive policies addressing sexual harassment training reinforced through effective training.

+Both bills have been referred to the appropriate legislative labor committees for consideration.
 Clear Law Institute will continue to report on future developments regarding this new legislation in New Jersey.

 Why Clear Law Institute?

-Hundreds of employers rely on Clear Law Institute to provide online sexual harassment training to their employees across the country because our training:
+More than 1,000 employers rely on Clear Law Institute to provide online sexual harassment training to their employees across the country because our training:

-- Complies with all 50 states’ laws, including New Jersey law
+Complies with all 50 states’ laws, including New Jersey law

-- Provides users with the ability to ask questions and have those questions answered, as required by several states
+Provides users with the ability to ask questions and have those questions answered, as required by several states

-- Is kept up-to-date with any changes in the law at no additional charge
+Is kept up-to-date with any changes in the law at no additional charge

-- Utilizes cutting-edge instructional design principles and learning games
+Utilizes cutting-edge instructional design principles and learning games

-- Efficiently tracks who has and who has not completed the training each year, as handled by Clear Law’s Learning Management System.
+Efficiently tracks who has and who has not completed the training each year, as handled by Clear Law’s Learning Management System.
 This prevents employers from having to collect and track certificates manually.